kinopio-club/kinopio-help/posts/groups.md

 Removing someone from the Group immediately removes them as a collaborator from all Group spaces, and transfers ownership of their Group spaces to the admin.

 The removed Group user will no longer have access to any Group spaces and will revert to being a free user.
 They will still have access to their account and personal spaces.

-## Planned Pricing

-During the beta period, Groups are free.

-Groups will cost 6$/user.
-If you have multiple Groups with the same users on them, you'll only be charged once per unique user.

-When Groups are ready to ship to everyone, Groups will be moved to a free trial and you'll have 14 days to decide whether to pay for them.
-If you choose not to pay, then Group spaces will become read-only and Group users will revert to free users.